-Liquidity risk arises from the Fund's management of working capital and the finance charges and principal repayments on its debt instruments.
+Liquidity risk arises from the Fund's management of own funds.
 It is the risk that the Fund will encounter difficulty in meeting its financial obligations as they fall due.

-The factors which affects on the position of the cash and cash flows are including investment activities with securities, temps of subscriptions and maturity of shares.
+The factors which impacts on the position of the cash and cash flows are including investment activities with securities, temps of subscriptions and maturity of shares.
 The combination of other factors can cause essential fluctuations on cash position of a certain period of time.